eloicasamayor/myshop/README.md

     }
   }
 ```
-<br>With the try-catch, it will try to run the code inside "try", and if it fails, the "catch" will be executed.
+With the try-catch, it will try to run the code inside "try", and if it fails, the "catch" will be executed.
 The code inside "finally" should execute no matters there was an error or not.
-<br>The async method or function returns a Future.
+The async function returns a Future.

 ### We cannot use initState in some cases
 - **We cannot use .of(context) inside the initState() method**.
 That's because here the widget is not fully loaded yet.
 There are 3 posible workarrounds:
-<br> A) when using Provider.of<class>(context), it will work when we don't want to listen, like this:
+  - When using Provider.of<class>(context), it will work when we don't want to listen, like this:

 ```dart
 Provider.of<ClassOfTheProvider>(context, listen: false)
 ```
-<br> B) Create a Future (with the helper constructor Future.delayed()) with zero duration and inside it use the Provider.of(context)
+  - Create a Future (with the helper constructor **Future.delayed()**) with zero duration and inside it use the Provider.of(context)
 ```dart
 Future.delayed(Duration.zero).then(_){
   Provider.of<ClassOfTheProvider>(context).methodWeWantToCall()
 }
 ```
-<br> C) Use it inside didChangeDependencies().
+  - Use it inside **didChangeDependencies()**.
 This method runs multiple times, that's why we have to work with a flag variable when using this approach:

 ```dart
 var _isInit = true;